GregoryBrownConsultancy/DockerPhp_WinterCMS/README.md

 # PHP DOCKER SETUP

 Simple PHP development environment for quick start projects.
+Using Nginx, PHP-fpm7.4 and MariaDB

 ## To use